-Evans was the subject of a surprise bid from Manchester City during the summer, but the Premier League leaders aren't the only ones who'll be battling for his services this month – Arsenal are very keen, and could trump City with the lure of first-team football.
+Evans was the subject of a surprise bid from Manchester City during the summer, but the Premier League leaders aren't the only ones who'll be battling for his services this month – Arsenal are thought to be keen and could trump City with the lure of first-team football.

-New West Brom boss Alan Pardew has done his best, but failed to convince Evans to sign a new contract at The Hawthorns.
-An offer in excess of £30m would be too good to turn down, and the money could be invested elsewhere – notably up front, with the Baggies struggling for goals.
+New West Brom boss Alan Pardew ultimately failed to convince Evans to sign a new contract at The Hawthorns.
+An offer in excess of £30m would be too good to turn down, and the money could be invested elsewhere – preferably up front, with the Baggies struggling for goals.

 West Ham: Diafra Sakho

-Sakho pulled off one of deadline day’s most memorable stunts last summer by travelling to France without West Ham's permission, aiming to force through a move to Rennes.
+Sakho pulled off one of deadline day’s most memorable stunts last summer by travelling to France without West Ham's permission, in an attempt to force through a move to Rennes.

-After being denied at the last minute, the Senegal international hasn’t beaten around the bush about his desire to still leave east London.
+After being denied his move at the last minute, the Senegalese striker hasn’t exactly hidden his desire to depart east London in the next few weeks.
 “I still want to leave.
 I always say it.
 I don't hide it.”
-Charming.
+That clear, Moyesy?